George A. Sheridan: Biography

 Sheridan was born in Millbury, Massachusetts, and moved with his parents to Chicago in 1858.

 Civil War

 During the Civil War, he served as a captain in the Union Army until his resignation on October 28, 1864.

 After the war, Sheridan was one of a group of Northern officials who moved in to administer the defeated Southern states (often derisively referred to by Southerners as "carpetbaggers").
-In 1866, he moved to New Orleans, Louisiana; there he served as brigadier general of militia on the staff of the Republican Governor, Henry Clay Warmoth.
+In 1866, he moved to New Orleans, Louisiana; where he served as brigadier general of the militia on the staff of the Republican Governor, Henry Clay Warmoth.
 In 1867, Sheridan was made sheriff of Carroll Parish in northeastern Louisiana, which was later divided into East Carroll and West Carroll parishes.

 Congress

 Sheridan ran for the House in 1872 as a Liberal Republican against then Lt.
 Gov. P. B. S. Pinchback.
 After the election, Pinchback would become the first black governor of a U.S. state following the impeachment of the prior governor Henry C. Warmoth.
 Pinchback originally had credentials to be seated and the House was inclined to do so, but did not wish to be as he had also won a seat in the Senate (that he was never allowed to take).
 Sheridan contested the election and the matter wasn't fully settled until March 3, 1875, the last day of Congress.
 He was sworn in in the morning, serving until noon the next day.